Foster carer support and resources

 Foster carers are volunteers, so they’re not paid a wage.
 However, there are a number of allowances and payments available to help you ensure a safe and comfortable home for the child in your care, with ample opportunities for learning and personal growth.
 There are two ways that foster carers can get financial assistance:

-- from Family and Community Services (FACS) or your foster agency
+- from Family and Community Services (DCJ) or your foster agency

 - from the Australian government

-1. Financial assistance from FACS or your agency
+1. Financial assistance from DCJ or your agency

 Foster carer allowance

 Foster carers in NSW receive a fortnightly allowance based on the age of the child.
-The FACS Carer allowance 2018-19PDF, 63.47 KB factsheet indicates the allowance rates per fortnight.
+The DCJ Carer allowance (PDF, 144.57 KB) factsheet indicates the allowance rates per fortnight.

 The care allowance is provided by the NSW Government to help address the costs of caring for a child.
 Centrelink, the Australian Taxation Office (ATO) and financial institutions don’t count this allowance as income.

-A number of other payments and reimbursements are also available for certain children and situations - see the carer allowance PDF, 63.47 KB factsheet for more information.
+A number of other payments and reimbursements are also available for certain children and situations - see the carer allowance (PDF, 144.57 KB) factsheet for more information.

-Family and Community Services (FACS) carers in receipt of the Parenting Payment or Newstart Allowance are eligible for an exemption from the requirement to seek part-time employment.
+Communities and Justice (DCJ) carers in receipt of the Parenting Payment or Newstart Allowance are eligible for an exemption from the requirement to seek part-time employment.
 Scroll down to Mutual Obligations Requirements Exemption below for more information.

 The Care Allowance: what’s it for?